Qafny: A Quantum-Program Verifier: Related Work

-\textbf{\textit{Classical Proof Systems.}} \qafny is also informed by separation logic, as articulated in the classic paper \cite{separationlogic}, and other papers as well \cite{10.1145/3453483.3454087,arxiv.1609.00919,10.1007/978-3-319-89960-2_13,10.1007/978-3-319-89960-2_2,nat-proof-fun,10.1145/3453483.3454036}.
+\textbf{\textit{Classical Proof Systems.}} We are informed by separation logic, as articulated in the classic paper \cite{separationlogic}, and other papers as well \cite{10.1145/3453483.3454087,arxiv.1609.00919,10.1007/978-3-319-89960-2_13,10.1007/978-3-319-89960-2_2,nat-proof-fun,10.1145/3453483.3454036}.
 Primarily, we show a compilation from \qafny to \sep, representing a subset of separation logic admitting sound and completeness \cite{10.1007/3-540-45931-6_28}, which was also studied by \cite{TATSUTA20191,FAISALALAMEEN201673}.
 The \qafny implementation is compiled to Dafny \cite{10.1007/978-3-642-17511-4_20}, a language designed to simplify writing correct code.
-The natural proof methodology \cite{nat-proof-fun,nat-proof-frame,10.1145/2103621.2103673} informs the \qafny development.
-It exploits a fixed set of proof tactics, keeping the expressiveness of powerful logic and retaining the automated nature of proving validity. \ignore{ The \qafny implementation of the natural proof methodology identifies a subclass of proofs $\mathpzc{N}$ such that (1) a large class of valid verification specifications of near-term classical-quantum hybrid programs have proof in $\mathpzc{N}$, and (2) searching for a proof in $\mathpzc{N}$ is efficiently decidable.
+The natural proof methodology \cite{nat-proof-fun,nat-proof-frame,10.1145/2103621.2103673} informs the \qafny development, where it embeds the proofs of data-structures to a recursive search problem. \ignore{ The \qafny implementation of the natural proof methodology identifies a subclass of proofs $\mathpzc{N}$ such that (1) a large class of valid verification specifications of near-term classical-quantum hybrid programs have proof in $\mathpzc{N}$, and (2) searching for a proof in $\mathpzc{N}$ is efficiently decidable.
 In the original natural proof, the subclass identification is based on mapping heap data structures, such as trees and link lists, to logical invariant properties.
 In QNP, the identification is through the \qafny type system in classifying quantum loci and state types so that quantum operation applications on a specific locus can be compiled into classical aggregate operations that have rich-proof infrastructures in Dafny. }